 Dissertation aside, Patrick is also interested in Canadian language policy and politics, varieties of federalism(s), federalism and social policy, and the influence of federalism on civil society.

 Samuel Forrest is a M.A.
-Candidate in the Department of Communications and Culture, specializing in the stream of politics and policy.
+Candidate in the Department of Communication and Culture, specializing in the stream of politics and policy.
 He also holds a BA in Film and Media Studies from Queen’s University.
 His research explores the intersection of myth construction and celebrity in political narratives, as well as the increasing media focus on political leadership over party branding.
 His Master’s thesis investigates the image construction of Canadian political party leaders as ideological archetypes for Canadian values.

 Research Interests: Political communications, myth and cultural studies, news media, film and television narrative, popular culture, celebrity studies.